troykyo/dssloopholes.github.io/category/business/On demand production.md

 #### Unmade

 Unmade is a London-based fashion technology company that specializes in on-demand production and customization.
 They have developed a platform that allows brands to offer customizable products to their customers.
-Unmade's technology enables the customization of various design elements, such as color, pattern, and placement, providing a unique and personalized experience for consumers.
+Unmade's technology enables the customization of various design elements, such as color, pattern, and placement, providing a unique and personalized experience for users.
 The company has collaborated with several fashion brands, including Farfetch and Rapha, to implement on-demand production and offer customizable products.

 #### Ministry of Supply